yonkahlon/Zenject/README.md

 * Nested Containers aka Sub-Containers
 * Support for Commands and Signals
 * Ability to easily define discrete 'islands' of dependencies using 'Facade' classes
-* Ability to automatically add bindings by dropping `ZenjectAutoBinding` on a game object in your scene
+* Ability to automatically add bindings by dropping `ZenjectBinding` on a game object in your scene
 * Auto-Mocking using the Moq library

 ## <a id="installation"></a>Installation